uber/mockolo/README.md

 ## Motivation
 One of the main objectives of this project is high performance.
 There aren't many 3rd party tools that perform fast on a large codebase containing, for example, over 2M LoC or over 10K protocols.
 They take several hours and even with caching enabled take several minutes.
 Mockolo was built to make highly performant generation of mocks possible (in the magnitude of seconds) on such large codebase.
 It uses a minimal set of frameworks necessary (mentioned in the Used libraries section) to keep the code lean and efficient.

+Another objective is to enable flexibility in using or overriding types if needed.
+This allows use of some of the features that require deeper analysis such as protocols with associated types to be simpler, more straightforward, and less fragile.

 ## Disclaimer